mltframework/shotcut/README.md

 `make install` is partially working.

-Best way to tesst `shotcut` is to execute it from source folder:
+Best way to test `shotcut` is to execute it from source folder:

 ```
 ./src/shotcut